ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 content.
 For content-key distribution Hybrid Public Key Encryption (HPKE) is used in this specification.
 See COSE-HPKE {{I-D.ietf-cose-hpke}} for more details.
 This specification uses the COSE-HPKE variant for a single recipient, i.e., the TAM, which uses COSE_Encrypt0.
-This variant is described in {{Section 3.1.1 of I-D.ietf-cose-hpke}}.
+This variant is described in Section 3.1.1 of {{I-D.ietf-cose-hpke}}.

 To perform encryption with HPKE the TEEP Agent needs to be in possession of the public key of the recipient, i.e., the TAM.
 See Section 5 of {{I-D.ietf-teep-architecture}}